Design Build.

 This Passiv Haus project is located on the Great Ocean Road in Victoria and was completed in 2023 when working at Studio B Architects.
 The plan responds to its context by creating a private courtyard adjacent to the main road and maximising solar gain.
 The project is BAL 29 rated and designed as a Passiv Haus.

-© Untitled.
+© Grounded Works Design Studio.
 All rights reserved.